Skip to content

 ANSYS CFX is a high-performance, general purpose fluid dynamics program that has been applied to solve wide-ranging fluid flow problems for over 20 years.
 At the heart of ANSYS CFX is its advanced solver technology, the key to achieving reliable and accurate solutions quickly and robustly.
 The modern, highly parallelized solver is the foundation for an abundant choice of physical models to capture virtually any type of phenomena related to fluid flow.
 The solver and its many physical models are wrapped in a modern, intuitive, and flexible GUI and user environment, with extensive capabilities for customization and automation using session files, scripting and a powerful expression language.

-To run ANSYS CFX in batch mode, you can utilize/modify the default cfx.pbs script and execute it via the qsub command:
+To run ANSYS CFX in batch mode, you can utilize/modify the default cfx.slurm script and execute it via the sbatch command:

 #!/bin/bash